dtprj/dongting/README.md

 |------------------------|------------------------------|--------------------------------|
 | sync write to storage  | 704,900 TPS, AVG RT 2.8 ms   | 272,540 TPS, AVG RT 7.3 ms     |
 | async write to storage | 1,777,224 TPS, AVG RT 1.1 ms | 903,760 TPS, AVG RT 2.2 ms     |

+## Zero Dependencies and Only 1% of the Size
+The Dongting project is zero-dependency.

+Dongting does not rely on any third-party libraries.
+No third-party jar files are needed.
+Slf4j is optional, if it is not in the classpath, the project will use the jdk logger.

+Are you still troubled by the dependency management issues that spread like wildfire?
+Are you still being ridiculed for having a 1GB image size?
+Dongting has only two JAR packages, the client and the server, which together are less than 1MB.
+It does not have transitive dependencies either.
+Therefore, you can easily embed it into your application.

+Dongting does not place excessive demands on your JDK; it only requires Java 8 for the client and Java 11 for the server, that’s all.

+Dongting does not require the use of high-performance hardware, such as RDMA or Optane.
+It can even run well on HDD Disks and Raspberry Pis.

+Dongting does not rely on any third-party services such as storage services provided by Amazon or any other cloud service providers.

+Dongting does not require you to adjust Linux kernel parameters to achieve optimal performance (you might not even have the permission to do so).

 ## Under development